alphaCoder-69/Snake-Master-Pro/README.md

 # Snake-Master-Pro

-This repository contains files of a simple snake game made using html and java-script only..
+This repository contains files of a simple snake game made using Html 5, Java-script and some CSS 3..........

 Enjoy....